gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi's hand was suddenly on Erileine's arm.
 "I will say it again," he told his apprentice calmly.
 "I am nobody's fetch, and never have been.
-Lady Kembe has done this world greater service than it knows---*la*, greater than it deserves, I sometimes think---but if she ever tried to bend my will, I would write her name on the wall just so that I could piss on it.
+Lady Kembe has done this world greater service than it knows—*la*, greater than it deserves, I sometimes think—but if she ever tried to bend my will, I would write her name on the wall just so that I could piss on it.
 I do this for her because if she is afraid, then so am I.  And if a smiling tapeworm like Thomas is crawling